numba/numba/docs/source/extending/overloading-guide.rst

 Providing multiple implementations and dispatching based on types
 =================================================================

-As you saw above, the overload implementation for  ``set_to_x`` function doesn't accept floating point arguments.
+As you saw above, the overload implementation for ``set_to_x`` function doesn't accept floating-point arguments.
 Let's extended the specification of the function as follows:

 * The numerical type of the array ``arr`` must match the numerical type of the scalar ``x`` argument, i.e. if ``arr`` is of type ``int64``, then ``x`` must be of this type too.
-* Only integer and floating-point types are to be supported
+* Only integer and floating-point types are to be supported.
 * For the floating-point type, no ``nan`` values are allowed in ``arr`` and if such a value is encountered, an appropriate ``ValueError`` should be raised.
 * If a tuple is used instead of an array, a custom error message with a hint